defi-wonderland/xkeeper-core/docs/src/content/core/automation_vault.md

 # Automation Vault

-The `AutomationVault` is designed to facilitate the management of job execution with various relays and the payment of these relays for their services.
+The `AutomationVault` contract is designed to facilitate the management of job execution with various relays and the payment of these relays for their services.
 The contract operates as a core component in the realm of on-chain automation.
 It provides a robust and user-friendly solution for defining and executing tasks while ensuring that payments are handled in a more straightforward manner.

 ## Key Features